-- July 2023 Status: The Board continues to transition to gender-neutral language when amending provisions of pharmacy law and its regulations, including, compounding, opioid antagonist, notice to consumers, and continuing education. - 3.3 Evaluate, and if appropriate, advocate, regarding barriers to patient care driven by outside entities, e.g., pharmacy benefit manager practices and drug manufacturers, to remove barriers to prescription and (specialty) medications.
+July 2024 Status: The Board continues to transition to gender-neutral language when amending provisions of pharmacy law and its regulations.
+Board implements SB 372 (Chapter, 225, Statutes of 2023) Related to Name and Gender Change Notification and Request for Confidentiality.

+3.3 Evaluate, and if appropriate, advocate, regarding barriers to patient care driven by outside entities, e.g., pharmacy benefit manager practices and drug manufacturers, to remove barriers to prescription and (specialty) medications.